Multiple energy-scales in vertex-frustrated mesospin systems: Conclusion

-The analysis of the results of this study, indicate that the long-mesospins act as ordering seeds, around which the short-mesospins preferably align themselves, which is in agreement with previous studies of the Shakti lattice\cite{ShaktiME}.
+The analysis of the results of this study, indicate that the long-mesospins act as ordering seeds, around which the short-mesospins preferably align themselves, which is in agreement with previous studies of the Shakti lattice \cite{ShaktiME}.
 In contrast to the latter case though, here the short-mesospins affect the character of the magnetic order amongst the long-mesospins, through an apparently stronger interaction between the two distinct mesospin energy-scales, arising from the lattice geometry.
-These fluctuating Ising-like short-mesospins can be seen as interaction modifiers for the long-mesospin chains, in a similar way as recently presented by \"Ostman {\it et al.} \cite{Ostman_NatPhys_2018}, where the placement of magnetic discs in the center of the square artificial spin ice vertex, alters the energy-landscape and hence the magnetic coupling between the Ising-like mesospins.
+These fluctuating Ising-like short-mesospins can be seen as interaction modifiers for the long-mesospin chains, in a similar way as recently presented by \citet{Ostman_NatPhys_2018}, where the placement of magnetic discs in the center of the square artificial spin ice vertex, alters the strength and the degeneracy of the magnetic coupling between the Ising-like mesospins.
 In the case of the SG lattice, the short-mesospins are placed in between the long-mesospins but with a horizontal offset.
-During the cooling process the long-mesospins strongly interact with the highly susceptible fluctuating short-mesospin matrix, modifying the normally ferromagnetic correlations between the long-mesospins towards an anti-ferromagnetic alignment.
-As such, the interplay between the energy-hierarchy and the topology needs to be considered during the cooling process as the resulting magnetic order can not be understood by simply following a strict separation between the short- and long-mesospin ordering.
+During the cooling process the long-mesospins strongly interact with the highly susceptible fluctuating short-mesospin matrix, modifying the normally ferromagnetic correlations between the long-mesospins.
+As such, the interplay between the energy-hierarchy and the topology needs to be considered as the resulting magnetic order can not be understood by simply following a strict separation between the short- and long-mesospin ordering.
 A domination of the energy-hierarchy over the topological influence would favour predominantly the formation of ferromagnetic chains along the long-mesospin chains, which we do not observe in these samples.
+A detailed investigation of the exact ordering mechanism during the freezing process in such systems, as for example while varying the cooling rate, would shed more light on the interplay between the different energy-scales.

 Focusing on the short-range order, we observed that there are no significant differences between the SG and the mSG lattice, neither at the vertex abundances nor the smallest flux closure loops length-scale.
 These observations hint that the two energy-scales have no impact on the magnetic ordering, but turning our attention to the intermediate length-scale we see a significant lower ground state realization in the mSG lattice, which is independent of the degrees of freedom.
 We therefore conclude that the two step freezing process in the SG lattice allows the mesospin system to achieve twice as much ground state realization as in the one step freezing system of the mSG lattice.
 This can be explained as an intermediate-range ordering originating from the long-mesospins, while the short-range order is dominated by the short-mesospins.
 The intermediate length-scale order is improved in the SG lattice by the long-mesospins interacting with the short-mesospin matrix during the freezing process, which is finally expressed in the higher degree of order on this length-scale.
 While the short-range order is purely dominated by the activation energy of the short-mesospins, reflected in non-distinguishable magnetic ordering in the SG and mSG at the short-range.